The Isoperimetric Inequality for Compact Rank One Symmetric Spaces and Beyond: Klartag's Generalisation of Gromov-Milman Isoperimetric Inequality on Riemannian Manifolds

-We say that the sets $A_i$ (for $i=1,2$) with $\mu(A_i)=\kappa_i$, realise the seperation distance if $d(A_1,A_2)=Sep(M,\kappa_1,\kappa_2)$. \end{definition} \begin{remark} \begin{itemize} \item One can define the seperation distance with respect to several positive real numbers $\kappa_1,\cdots,\kappa_k$, in the same manner as defined with respect to two numbers.
-For the purpose of this paper, we only require this definition with respect to two numbers. \item It is trivial but important to note that for $0\leq\kappa_1,\kappa_2\leq 1$, we have:
+This distance should not be confused with the Hausdorff distance. \item One can define the separation distance with respect to several (positive real) numbers $\kappa_1,\cdots,\kappa_k$, in the same manner as defined with respect to two numbers.
+For the purpose of this paper, we only require this definition with respect to two numbers. \end{itemize} \end{remark}